ARTbio/Run-Galaxy/docs/Run_workflow.md

 # Running a workflow in Galaxy

-Whether you deployed Galaxy using git, ansible or docker (next section), you are now administrating your own Galaxy server !

-In this use case, we are going to
+## In this use case, we are going to

-- Upload a workflow description file in the Galaxy server instance
+- Upload 2 workflow description files in the Galaxy server instance
-- Visualise this workflow and see that tools to execute the workflow are missing
+- Visualise these workflows and see that tools to execute the workflows are missing
-- Install these missing tools
+- *since you are administrating the instance*, install the missing tools
-- Eventually run the workflow on input data obtained from a remote public repository.
+- Eventually run the workflows on input data obtained from a remote public repository.

-#### Upload a workflow description file
+#### Upload workflow description file (.ga)

-- Ensure you are connected to your Galaxy server as an admin (admin@galaxy.org`:`admin)
+- Ensure you are connected to your Galaxy server as an admin (the email you have entered in the galaxy.yml configuration file and the password to entered for this login when you registered for the first time)
 - Click the workflow menu
 - Click the "Upload or import workflow" button at the top right
 - In the `Galaxy workflow URL:` field, paste the url of the workflow file: